-This proposal follows PR12-11-110 which was submitted to PAC 38.
-For convenience we reproduce the PAC report comments below.
-We follow with a brief response to the major issues, which are elaborated in the main text.
+This proposal is an update to PR12-11-110.
+For convenience we reproduce the PAC38 report comments below.
+A brief response to the major issues is then provided.
+Each of these points are then discussed in further detail in the main text.